fastforwardlabs/blog/content/posts/2022-05-05-neutralizing-subjectivity-bias-with-huggingface-transformers.md

 <div  class="tldr">
   <span class="textbold">Blog Series</span>
-  This post serves as Part 2 of a three part blog series on the NLP task of Text Style Transfer.
-In this post, we introduce the applied use case through which we'll explore text style transfer and discuss our modeling approach.
+  This post serves as Part 2 of a four part blog series on the NLP task of Text Style Transfer.
+In this post, we expand our modeling efforts to a more challenging dataset and propose a set of custom evaluation metrics specific to our task.
   <div style="margin-top:10px; border-top: 1px dashed grey">
     <ul>
         <li> <a href="/2022/03/22/an-introduction-to-text-style-transfer.html" class=""> Part 1: An Introduction to Text Style Transfer </a>